amitaiturkel/job-Interview-robot-Goal-Keeper/README.md

 3. Train the CNN using the labeled dataset to accurately identify objects.
 4. Integrate the trained CNN into the robot's code for real-time object recognition during gameplay.

-These enhancements not only improve static object recognition but also equip the robot to effectively deal with the challenges posed by moving objects during gameplay.